lgoodcode/purafog/README.md

 - `TEMPLATE_ID` - The template to use for the email in SendInBlue

+## Transactional Emails

+The provider used is [Send In Blue](https://app-smtp.sendinblue.com/), which provides real time tracking, better template editing, and free domain emails.

 ## Netlify Functions

 This project uses edge functions to handle the form submission.
 The functions are located in the `functions` folder,